davidjshin1/slack-jira-uiux/README.md

 ## Flow

 ```
-1. Someone reacts with 🎫 to any message
+1. Someone reacts with :uiux: to any message
 2. Bot adds ⏳ reaction
 3. You get a DM showing progress:
    - "Analyzing conversation..."